 Preliminary Results: Describe the recent work relevant to the proposed project.
 Emphasize work by the PI and data specific to breast cancer.
+Describe any models that are currently in use and how guickly they can be adapted to the proposal.

 Research Design and Methods: Provide an overview of the experimental design, the methods to be used, and how data is to be collected and analyzed.
-Describe the exact tasks related to the Specific Aims above.
+Describe the exact tasks related to each of the Specific Aims above in sufficient detail in terms of design and methods.
 Provide a description of the work to be conducted during the award period, exactly how it will be done, and by whom.
-Include a letter of commitment if the applicant PI will be using a data set that they do not control/own.
 Recognition of potential pitfalls and possible alternative approaches is recommended.
 How will technical problems be overcome or mitigated?
 Cover all the specific aims of the project in sufficient detail.
 Identify the portions of the project to be performed by any collaborators.
 Match the amount of work to be performed with the budget/duration requested.
 A timeline at the end will demonstrate how the aims are interrelated, prioritized, and feasible.
 Explain the use of human subjects and vertebrate animals and show their relationship to the specific aims.